Phone: 817-697-4038 Fax: 877-409-3962

 Treatment For Clubfoot Deformity

 Early treatment of clubfoot is crucial to achieve the best outcomes.
-The main goal of treatment is to correct the foot deformity and restore function and appearance.
-The Ponseti method is the most commonly used treatment approach and involves a series of gentle stretching, casting, and repositioning of the foot over a period of several weeks.
+The main goal of treatment deems to correct the foot deformity and restore function and appearance.
+The Ponseti method proves the most commonly used treatment approach and involves a series of gentle stretching, casting, and repositioning of the foot over a period of several weeks.

 After the initial treatment, long-term maintenance is necessary to prevent relapse.
 This involves the use of braces or splints, commonly known as foot abduction orthoses, which are worn for several years to keep the corrected foot in its proper position.
 Compliance with wearing the orthoses is essential to ensure successful long-term outcomes.

 With appropriate and timely treatment, the majority of children with clubfoot can achieve significant improvement in foot function and appearance.
-However, long-term follow-up is often required to monitor foot development and address any potential issues that may arise.
+However, long-term follow-up often requires physicians to monitor the foot development and address any potential issues that may arise.

 If you would like to speak to an Orthopedic Foot and Ankle Specialist, give us a call at 817-697-4038, or contact us over the web.
 Telemedicine appointments are also available.